m-expunged/guacamole-sharp/README.md

 All valid guacamole-protocol arguments can used in their unencrypted form, with the exception of the connection type (ssh/rdp/...) which is the only strictly required argument inside the connection token.

-The properties inside 'UnencryptedConnectionSettings' are <strong>required to be in lowercase<strong> unless the guacamole-protocol specifies them otherwise.
+The properties inside 'UnencryptedConnectionSettings' are **required to be in lowercase** unless the guacamole-protocol specifies them otherwise.

 ```json
 "UnencryptedConnectionSettings": {